AlchemyCMS/alchemy-pg_search/README.md

 ## Usage

-Every `EssenceText`, `EssenceRichtext` and `EssencePicture` will be indexed unless you tell Alchemy to not index a specific content.
+Every `Ingredient` will be indexed unless you tell Alchemy to not index a specific content.

 ### Disable Indexing